 On Wednesday, July 31, the US Treasury Department said that it was imposing sanctions on Mohammad Javad Zarif, Iran’s chief diplomat and present foreign minister.
 The sanctions led against Zarif would freeze any assets or interests he has in the United States or which are controlled by US entities.

 The Iranian official responded by asserting that he had nothing as such in the United States, and that the sanctions were imposed on him after he had turned down a White House invitation.

-For decades, Teheran and Washington have been locked in a spiral of mistrust and dichotomy.
+For decades, Tehran and Washington have been locked in a spiral of mistrust and dichotomy.
 Their feud has reached an unprecedented level following the Trump administration’s withdrawal last year from the 2015 Iran Nuclear Deal.

 “The Iran Deal was one of the worst and most one-sided transactions the United States has ever entered into,” declared Trump as he announced the withdrawal from the nuclear treaty.